devtron-labs/devtron/docs/user-guide/command-bar.md

 Similarly, you can use the command bar to navigate across the Devtron dashboard without a click.

 We would love to know your experience with the command bar.
-Jump in to the [Devtron Discord Community](https://discord.gg/72JDKy4)
+Jump in to the [Devtron Discord Community](https://discord.gg/72JDKy4) and share your thoughts.